 #3 Iterate your Employee Value Proposition

-You should constantly keep your eyes open to determine your company’s employee value proposition stacks up against the propositions of your competitors, and how well it matches up with the expectations of the employees you are seeking.
+You should constantly keep your eyes open to determine if your company’s employee value proposition stacks up against the propositions of your competitors, and how well it matches up with the expectations of the employees you are seeking.

 Maintaining a competitive edge while attracting your ideal employees is absolutely critical.